opea-project/GenAIExamples/AudioQnA/docker_compose/Intel/CPU/README.md

-# Build Mega Service of AudioQnA on Gaudi
+# Build Mega Service of AudioQnA on Xeon

-This document outlines the deployment process for a AudioQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Gaudi server.
+This document outlines the deployment process for a AudioQnA application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.

 ## 🚀 Build Docker images